nicholaswmin/automap/README.md

 }
 ```

-❌ The `Building` root will be constructed OK, but its nested `flats` will not.
+❌ the `Building` root will be constructed OK, but its nested `flats` will not.

 the following example won't work either: